Last updated on April 29th, 2022 at 03:45 pm.

 The appointment at Ábaco usually takes about an hour and the tax return in Spain is completed online.
 It is quite a straightforward process provided you have all the documentation you need.

 This means that you will get to know immediately if there is anything to pay or even, if you will get a tax refund.
-In the case of a refund the Spanish Tax Authority must return the money within six months and usually do so well before this deadline.
+In the case of a refund the Spanish Tax Authority must return the money within six months counting from the day the campaign ends on June 30th, and usually do so well before this deadline.
 Refunds are paid directly into your bank account.

 You should be aware that there have been cases of bogus emails being sent purporting to be from the Spanish tax office and saying that a tax refund is due.
 The recipient is then asked to enter certain details in order to receive their refund.
 The Spanish Tax Authority does not give refunds in this way and they would never ask for your credit card details.

 You have to remember that in Spain you are not spoon fed when it comes to paying your taxes.
 People can mistake the fact that they may not be contacted by the Tax Office with them not being bothered about their contribution.
 This is not the case.